dictadata/pdf-data-parser/README.md

 `{integer} cells` - Minimum number of cells in tabular data; optional, default: 1.
 After `heading` string is found parser will look for the first row that contains at least `cells` count of cells.
 The parser will output rows until it encounters a row with less than `cells` count of cells.

 `{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
 When false newlines will be replaced by spaces.
 Preserving newlines characters will keep the formatting of multiline text such as descriptions.
 Though, newlines are problematic for cells containing multiword identifiers and keywords that might be wrapped in the PDF text.

+`{Boolean} artifacts` - Parse artifacts content, default: false.
+Artifacts content specifies objects on the page such as table/grid lines and headers/footers.
+Grid lines do not have text content, but headers and footers might.
+If page headers and footers show up in output try the pageHeader and pageFooter options.

+`{Integer} pageHeader` - Height of page header area in points, default: 0.
+Content within this area of the page will not be included in output.
+Use about 16 points per line including blank lines.

+`{Integer} pageFooter` - Height of page footer area in points, default: 0.
+Content within this area of the page will not be included in output.
+Use about 16 points per line including blank lines.

+`{Boolean} repeatingHeaders` - Indicates if table headers are repeated on each page, default: false.
+The table headers will be compare to the first row on each subsequent page.
+If found they will be removed from the output.

+`{Integer} lineHeight` - Approximate line height ratio based on font size; default 1.67.
+The parser extracts font size from the pdf content.
+The line height ratio maybe used when comparing the position of content items on the page.

 ## Streaming Usage